Difference Between RBC and Hemoglobin

 What is RBC?

-Red blood corpuscles are enucleated, oval, or biconcave disk-shaped structures.
+Red blood corpuscles are enucleated oval or biconcave disk-shaped structures.
 They are formed and matured in the bone marrow.
 Their lifespan is 100-120 days.

 They make up 40-45% of the total volume of blood.

 Human RBC has a diameter of 6.2-8.2µm.
-Women have 4-5 million RBC per microliter of blood while, men have 5-6 million RBC per microliter of blood.
+Women have 4-5 million RBC per microliter of blood, while men have 5-6 million RBC per microliter of blood.

 What is Hemoglobin?

-Hemoglobin is the protein pigment present in RBC.
+Haemoglobin is the protein pigment present in RBC.
 It is made up of four amino acid chains.
 A heme group is attached to each of these chains.

-Hemoglobin also causes changes in blood color.
-When hemoglobin combines with oxygen forming Oxyhemoglobin, the blood is scarlet or bright red.
+Haemoglobin also causes changes in blood color.
+When haemoglobin combines with oxygen forming Oxyhemoglobin, the blood is scarlet or bright red.

-Hemoglobin is responsible for the transportation of 98% of the total oxygen in humans.
+Haemoglobin is responsible for the transportation of 98% of the total oxygen in humans.

 Main Differences Between RBC and Hemoglobin